PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 How long after PRK can I wear eye makeup?

 After PRK, it's generally recommended to avoid wearing eye makeup for at least a week or until your surgeon gives you the green light to resume using it.
-This is because eye makeup can irritate the eyes and increase the risk of infection during the initial healing period.
+Eye makeup can irritate the eyes if it gets in and increase the risk of infection during the initial healing period.

 How soon can you exercise after PRK?

 After PRK, it's generally recommended to avoid strenuous exercise and other physically demanding activities for at least a week.
-This is because physical activity can increase blood flow and pressure in the eyes, which can interfere with the healing process and increase the risk of complications.
+This is because physical activity can increase blood flow and pressure in the eyes, interfering with the healing process and increasing the risk of complications.

 • Dr. Kerry Assil, Beverly Hills LASIK and Cataract Surgeon